ministryofjustice/hmpps-template-typescript/README.md

 ## Customising the new project

-As part of the process to create a new service, various parts of the codebase will be updated to reflect the specific name of your service.
+As part of the automation to create the new service, various parts of the codebase will be updated to reflect it's specific name.

 ## Oauth2 Credentials